pdf/crononag/README.md

 ```

 Now, your job will only produce output in the event of a non-zero exit code.
-Supressed exit codes may set using the option below.
+Suppressed exit codes may be set using the option below.

 ### Options